shingarov/omr/doc/compiler/r/Workflow.md

  * *CMake* supports (requires?) out-of-tree builds, so build happen in `build` subdirectory.
 All artifacts are there.
  * You *must* return `cmake ...` when you add/remove/rename files (generally, when you change `CMakeLists.txt`).
  * `-DCMAKE_BUILD_TYPE=Debug` is necessary to produce debug symbols
  * `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` is to produce a `compile_commands.json` used by Clang-based tools.
-Should not harm
+Should not harm.

  ## Running `compilertest`

- Unlike in "Santa CLara" port, the test program is `build/compilertest/compilertest` and uses Google Test (rather than sequence of `printf()`s line in "Santa Clara" port.
+ Unlike in "Santa Clara" port, the test program is `build/compilertest/compilertest` and uses Google Test (rather than sequence of `printf()` lines in "Santa Clara" port.
 A new testsuite called "MinimalTest" has been added (see `MinimalTest.hpp` and `MinimalTest.cpp`.
 This has been done in order to have better (and automatable!) way of ensuring that new changes have no regressions.

  To see what tests are in minimal testsuite run: